-Doggie daycare saved my life, thanks to a chance meeting in an unofficial off-leash field.
+Doggy daycare saved my life, thanks to a chance meeting in an unofficial off-leash field.
+Doggy daycare has many benefits – for both pup and pup parent.

 Last fall, a beautiful, crazy, strong willed, energetic little Sprocker recently came into my life with some big paws to fill.
 Two months after I lost my heart dog and inspiration for a life-time of dog travels, I couldn’t imagine living without a dog.
 (My cats could, however).